DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/common-question.md

      kubectl exec mcamel-common-mysql-cluster-mysql-1 -n mcamel-system -c mysql -- mysql --defaults-file=/etc/mysql/client.conf -NB -e 'set global sync_binlog=1';
      ```

-6. If there is still no relief at this time, you can check whether the host load or IO of the slave library is too high, and execute the following command:
+6. If there is still no relief at this time, you can check whether the host load or IO of the slave library is too high, and run the following command:

      ```bash
      [root@master-01 ~]$ uptime